By: Chris Murdock, Co-Founder, IQTalent Partners

 An Executive Search Partner

-Executive search firms still fill a need, but the need is quickly changing, and firms must adapt to stay relevant.
+The best executive search firms still fill a need, but the need is quickly changing, and firms must adapt to stay relevant.
 The future lies in creating a partnership with a company’s internal team and in adding value to the in-house executive recruiters.
 Search firms may be called in to assist with finding an executive for very specific industries, functions, and/or levels.
 If the in-house team doesn’t have the bandwidth, experience, or connections to fill a certain role, companies will leverage a search firm.

 But does leveraging resources from a partner warrant the same fee that made my grandmother’s eyes nearly pop out almost 15 years ago?
 At IQTalent Partners, we say no way!
 We’ve created the innovative on-demand search model to bridge the gap between an in-house team and external expertise.
 Our clients use our services to conduct research, to add to their existing candidate funnel, and to leverage our connections and expertise across multiple industries.
 We simply extend the existing internal team.
 This is the future of executive search: an on-demand executive recruiting partnership where value is high, expenses are low, and results are exceptional.